open-telemetry/opentelemetry.io/content/en/docs/concepts/data-collection.md

 - **[Core](https://github.com/open-telemetry/opentelemetry-collector/releases):**
   Foundational components such as configuration and generally applicable receivers, processors, exporters, and extensions.
+Offers support for popular open-source projects including Jaeger, Prometheus, and Fluent Bit.
 - **[Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases):**
-  All the components of core plus optional or possibly experimental components and specialized or vendor-specific receivers, processors, exporters, and extensions.
+  All the components of core plus optional or possibly experimental components.
+  Also contains more specialized or vendor-specific receivers, processors, exporters, and extensions.